Liberal Arts Major

 About the Liberal Arts Major

 The Liberal Arts Major is a good fit for the student interested in a variety of academic fields and who craves the intellectual challenge of thinking about the ways they converge and diverge in approaches to pressing issues and problems.
-It is a major that will foster independence, further develop critical and creative thinking and communication skills, and offer opportunity to learn outside the classroom.
+It is a major that fosters independence, develops critical and creative thinking and communication skills, and offers students the opportunity to learn outside the classroom.
 Upon completing this major, students will be able to:

 - Conduct research that evaluates and employs primary and secondary resources (and research) effectively, using appropriate disciplinary conventions for citation and documentation

 - Develop, write, and present original analyses in clear, grammatical prose